tpaternina/tpaternina.github.io/_posts/2021-01-22-learning-javascript.md

 ## The variants of variables

-Getting familiarized with the syntax of Javascript is not too hard when you have had some experience with Java.
+Getting familiarized with the syntax of JavaScript is not too hard when you have had some experience with Java.
 Now,to be clear, they are not the same *at all*.
 But they do share some similarities in how we declare and modify variables:

 ```javascript
 let emptyVariable;